key-lime-box/simplemq/README.md

 Why another Message Queue - because we needed something simple that does message publish/subscribe the way we wanted it.
 We looked at all the _established_ message queue systems.
-They are good, but they are also very complex, handles many messaging needs, etc.
+They are good, but they are also very complex, handle many messaging needs, etc.

 Most publish/subscribe model we found available were based on _connected subscribers_.
 We